-- First offense suspension from school for up to five (5) days - Second offense suspension from school for up to ten (10) days

-Subsequent offense - suspension from school for an indeterminate period necessary to bring a recommendation of exclusion/expulsion to the School Committee.
+- First offense suspension from school for up to five (5) days - Second offense suspension from school for up to ten (10) days - Subsequent offense suspension from school for an indeterminate period necessary to bring a recommendation of exclusion/expulsion to the School Committee.

 Parents/guardian and students will be made aware of the legal implications involved.
-Reimbursement will be sought for all or part of any damages.
+Reimbursement and/or restitution will be sought for all or part of any damages.